Edith Holden: Early life

-Before the death of Edith's mother Emma in 1904, the Holden family had become Spiritualists.
-The Holdens held regular Spiritualist seances at home in Olton, with the intention of communicating with the spirit of their deceased wife and mother.
-Edith and her four sisters were instrumental in assisting their father with these communications, which culminated in 1913, when Edith's father published them in his own diary, entitled Messages from the Unseen, only weeks before his own death.
+Before the death of Edith's mother Emma in 1904, from breast cancer, the Holden family had become spiritualists.
+After Emma's death the Holdens held regular spiritualist seances at home in Olton, with the intention of communicating with the spirit of their deceased wife and mother.
+Holden and her four sisters were instrumental in assisting their father with these communications.
+Holden's father recorded them in his own diary, which was anonymously published only weeks before his death, as Messages from the Unseen.

+Early career

-During the 1906–09 school years, Edith Holden taught at the Solihull School for Girls.
+During the 1906–1909 school years, Holden taught at the Solihull School for Girls.
 She fashioned her Nature Notes for 1906 as a model for her students' work.
 Then, like her younger sisters, Holden became an illustrator.
 She illustrated four volumes, 1907–10, of The Animal's Friend, a magazine of the National Council for Animals' Welfare, and a number of children's books, including The Three Goats Gruff.

 Her paintings were often exhibited from 1890–1907 by the Royal Birmingham Society of Artists, and by the Royal Academy of Arts in 1907 and 1917.
+She was influenced by the Arts and Crafts movement and specialised in painting animals and plants.

 Marriage

-In 1911 Edith Holden, at the age of thirty-nine, married Ernest Smith, a sculptor, seven years her junior.
-Smith became principal assistant to Countess Feodora Gleichen.
+In 1911 Holden, at the age of thirty-nine, married Ernest Smith, He was a sculptor who was seven years her junior.
+The couple had no children.

+They moved to London, where she became principal assistant to Countess Feodora Gleichen.
 At the Countess's studio in St James Palace the Smiths associated with leading artists such as Sir George Frampton, sculptor of the statue of Peter Pan in Kensington Gardens, and royal visitors such as King Faisal of Arabia.

-Edith continued her career as an illustrator; the couple had no children.
+Holden continued her career as an illustrator.
+One of her paintings, entitled Young Bears Playing was exhibited at the Royal Society of Arts in 1917.

 Death

-On Tuesday, 16 March 1920, she was found drowned in a backwater of the River Thames, near Kew Gardens Walk.
+On 16 March 1920, Holden was found drowned in a backwater of the River Thames, near Kew Gardens.
 On the prior Monday morning Edith had complained to Ernest of a headache, but this was not uncommon and the matter had not been dwelt on.
 The main subject at breakfast had been the impending visit of some friends for Easter, to which Edith was looking forward.
 Ernest left for the studio at St James's Palace and Edith said that she would probably go down to the river later to see the University crews practicing.

-When Ernest returned home that evening, his wife was out, but the table had been laid for the evening meal; Ernest assumed that she was with friends.
+When Ernest returned home that evening, his wife was out, but the table had been laid for the evening meal.
+Ernest assumed that she was with friends.
 It was not until the next morning that he learned that her body had been found at six o'clock on the Tuesday morning.
 The inquest established that she had tried to reach a branch of chestnut buds.
 The bough was out of reach, and with the aid of her umbrella, Edith had tried to break it off, fallen forward into the river and drowned.